fadden/CiderPress2/WineNotes.md

 This does a whole bunch of work.
 When it's done, you'll have a copy of the Consolas font family files in "Contents/drive_c/windows/Fonts".
 Unfortunately you can't just copy .ttf files in there and have them recognized; otherwise you could just copy them out of C:\Windows\Fonts and be done.
-(There may be some way to install arbitrary fonts that I'm unaware of.)
+(It's possible that the emulated app isn't finding Segoe UI for some other reason.)

 #### Distribution and Installation ####